iArcanic/iss-cw/docs/report/iss-report.md

     raise ValueError("AES key must be 32 bytes long for AES-256")
 ```

 A new initialisation vector is created using the `os` Python library to create a random to create a random binary string of 16 bytes (or 128 bits).
-An initialisation vector ensures cryptographic randomness and true variance in the different cipher texts generated, so each encrypted piece of data is truly unique.
+An initialisation vector ensures cryptographic randomness and true variance in the different cipher texts generated.

 ```python
 iv = os.urandom(16)